 Puerto Plata has a renewed buzz with new resorts, ramped up nightlife and fabulous windsurfing and water sports.
+The Dominican Republic and Nolitours have joined forces to create the It Zone in Puerto Plata.
+It is the place to be this year!
 Designed for people who expect more than just sun and sand on their vacation, it's a destination for people who want to have fun!
 Beyond the fabulous beaches and great resorts, you'll be able to immerse yourself in the local culture, get into the Dominican beat and enjoy a host of activities open to everyone.
-It's a great place to kick back and meet new people.
+It's a great place to kick back and meet new people!